AnirudhBadri/corda/docs/source/hello-world-contract.rst

 Transaction tests
 -----------------
-Before moving on, let's set up some tests to ensure that the ``IOUContract`` is providing the right controls on the evolution of each ``IOUState``.
+How can we ensure that we've defined our contract constraints correctly?

+One option would be to deploy the CorDapp onto a set of nodes, and test it manually.
+However, this is a relatively slow process, and would take on the order of minutes to test each change.

-We'll be writing these tests using Corda's ``ledgerDSL`` transaction-testing framework.
-This will allow us to test our contract without the overhead of spinning up a node.
+Instead, we can test our contract logic using Corda's ``ledgerDSL`` transaction-testing framework.
+This will allow us to test our contract without the overhead of spinning up a set of nodes.

+Open either test/kotlin/com/template/contract/ContractTests.kt or test/java/com/template/contract/ContractTests.java
-Here's our first test:
+(depending on which language you're developing in), and add the following as our first test:

 .. container:: codeset